threefoldtecharchive/0-templates/templates/s3/README.md

 - `storageSize`: s3 storage size
 - `namespaces`: list of Namespace, this is set by the template
 - `minioLogin`: minio web login
-- `minioPassword`: minio web password
+- `minioPassword`: minio web password, minimum 8 characters
 - `minioUrl`: the minio web url, this is set by the template.

 The attributes are only relevant in case of a vxlan nic: